JBrandonS/MLPNG/README.md

 The data generator is controlled by settings files located in the `settings/` directory.
 You can specify a different settings file as an argument when running the Python scripts.

-Generate the $A_{lm}s$ with the `almgen.py`, you can generate the patched data with `patchgen.py`
+Generate the $A_{lm}s$ with the `almgen.py`, optinally, you can generate the patched data with `patchgen.py`

 > **Note:**
 >
 > It's recommended to use slurm job arrays for this script.
-If you change the `array` setting in the `sbatch/patchgen.sbatch` file, make sure to update the `narray` value in your settings file to match the size of the job arrays.
+If you change the `array` setting in the `sbatch` files, make sure to update the `narray` value in your settings file to match the size of the job arrays, or set the `--narray` arg in the running script.
 This ensures the `combiner` and `estimator` scripts handle the data correctly.

 #### Data Combination

 After data generation, if you're using job arrays, the data will be in separate files per job.
 You can use the `combiner.py` script to combine the data into a single file.
 Simply point it to the correct settings file.
-See the `generator.sh` script for an example of how to automate this.

 #### Data Estimation